DylanAlloy/babyagi/README.md

 </h1>

 # Objective
 This Python script is an example of an AI-powered task management system.
-The system uses OpenAI and Pinecone APIs to create, prioritize, and execute tasks.
+The system uses OpenAI and self-hosted ChromaDB to create, prioritize, and execute tasks.
 The main idea behind this system is that it creates tasks based on the result of previous tasks and a predefined objective.
-The script then uses OpenAI's natural language processing (NLP) capabilities to create new tasks based on the objective, and Pinecone to store and retrieve task results for context.
+The script then uses OpenAI's natural language processing (NLP) capabilities to create new tasks based on the objective, and self-hosted ChromaDB to store and retrieve task results for context.
 This is a pared-down version of the original [Task-Driven Autonomous Agent](https://twitter.com/yoheinakajima/status/1640934493489070080?s=20) (Mar 28, 2023).

 This README will cover the following: